The Role of the Coach

 simple agenda for each meeting.

-spontaneous problems on the internet by googling "spontaneous problems" or in books
+spontaneous problems on the internet by googling "spontaneous problems".
+OM HQ sells

 role of the coach is to read--and reread, and reread and reread-- the problem with the